Cinnamon vs Canela: Key Differences, Uses, and Health Benefits Explained

 • Features: Thin, layered bark; mild, complex flavor

-• Best For: Infusing milk or cream for desserts, tea blends
+• Best For: Infusing milk for desserts, tea blends

 • Organic Ground Ceylon Cinnamon